What is the location and importance of Mumbai?

 Mumbai is one of India’s dominant urban centres and is one of the world’s largest and most densely populated cities.

-Mumbai is India’s commercial and financial capital, contributing around US $310 bn to its economy.
+Mumbai is India’s commercial and financial capital, contributing around US$310 billion to its economy.
 It is responsible for 70 per cent of India’s maritime trade and is responsible for 25 per cent of its industrial output.

 Nationally, Mumbai contributes 33% of all income tax and 60% of all customs duty from trade.

-The Reserve Bank of India is located in Mumbai, and so are most of the leading banks.
+The Reserve Bank of India is located in Mumbai, and most of the leading banks are also based there.
 The two largest national stock exchanges are based in the city.
-The Hindi film industry, known popularly as Bollywood, is India’s largest film industry and is located in Mumbai.
+The Hindi film industry, popularly known as Bollywood, is India’s largest film industry, located in Mumbai.

 Major chemical, petrochemical and pharmaceutical industries have located within the city.
-It is also a hub for smaller businesses such as jewellery and fashion.
+It is also a hub for smaller businesses, such as those in jewellery and fashion.

 Mumbai has the highest percentage of internet access of any Indian city (12 million people in 2013)